qbancoffee/ftdi_jtag_programmer/README.md

 Disclaimer:<br>
 This is not my own original project but rather an attempt to organize what I found on the internet that ultimately helped me program the CPLD in the SAMx4 project.
+I'll be using the SAMx4 project as an example on how to program the Xilinx XC95144XL CPLD however, I adapted this procedure from another project that uses a Xilinx XC9536XL CPLD so in theory these steps should work for other Xlinx CPLD's but I can't guarantee that.

 ## Intro

 I'm a Tandy Color Computer enthusiast that especially enjoys the hardware side of things.
 When I learned that Ciaran Ascomb had recreated the SAM chip, a chip used in the Dragon and Tandy Color Computer's, I immediately cloned his repository and began modifying his design for my use.